 The whole journey was a sort of triumphal progress.
 At every station there were crowds of people with cigarettes, little flags, sweets and flowers for the men.
 Great cheering, hand shaking, kissing of hands.
 Many shouted ‘Guillaume’ (meaning the German Emperor) and then pretended to cut their throats.
 In the towns the windows were full of people for half a mile on each side of the railway waving flags and handkerchiefs, and shouting ‘hip, hip, hurrah, Vive l’Angleterre!’

-Following the Allied retreat into France the battalion was in action at the Battles of Le Cateau, the Marne, the Aisne, La Bassée and Messines and Neuve Chapelle.
-Joseph was likely involved in some, or all of these actions and spent Christmas 1914 based in the Wulverghem sector on the Ypres salient.
-Conditions in the trenches during this period were described as being squalid with life being a ‘dreary monotony’ punctuated only by casualties.
-Heavy rain made conditions worse, and Joseph would have been more concerned with battling the elements than the Germans.
+The battalion’s first engagement with the enemy occurred on 23 August near Mons at the village of Tetre however, faced with overwhelming numbers of German infantry and superior enemy artillery, the West Kents were forced to retire under cover of darkness.
+During the Allied retreat into France, the battalion was in action at the Battles of Le Cateau, the Marne, the Aisne, La Bassée and Messines and Neuve Chapelle.
+Joseph was likely involved in some, or all of these actions, and spent Christmas 1914 based in the Wulverghem sector on the Ypres salient.
+Conditions in the trenches during this period were particularly squalid with life being a ‘dreary monotony’ with heavy rain making conditions worse.

 You will have received an official notification of the sad news of your husband’s death.
 Permit me to add to it my deepest sympathy in the great loss you have sustained.
 Your husband has done splendid service while he was in Mesopotamia in transporting the sick and wounded.
-He died in a very noble cause, and has added yet another name to the long, long roll of honour of those who have died for their country in the hour of its greatest peril.
+He died in a very noble cause and has added yet another name to the long, long roll of honour of those who have died for their country in the hour of its greatest peril.
 Do not be over-wrought with grief, and think of him as one who nobly died.